All Episodes

 But most guests on most TV shows have to go through a pre-interview.

-And every guest until they learn this makes a huge mistake when they think the pre-interview is actually designed to ascertain what the guest wants to talk about.
+And every guest, until they learn this, makes a huge mistake when they think the pre-interview is actually designed To ascertain what the guest wants to talk about.

 That's not the purpose of the pre-interview.

-That's they want the guest to think that.
+They want the guest to think that.

 The purpose of the pre-interview is one of two things.

-Or the second reason is simply to have the guest look totally uh shocked, prepared, unprepared, or what have you, and to find out really what it is that irritates the guest.
+Or the second reason is simply to have the guest look totally shocked, prepared, unprepared, or what have you, and to find out really what it is that irritates the guest.

 That's the second thing.